 DesignSpark PCB is a schematic and layout design software.
-In this article we explore the capabilities of this software, highlight the new features that came in its latest version, and also shed light on DesignSpark Mechanical.
+In this article, we explore the capabilities of this software, highlight the new features that came in its latest version, and also shed light on DesignSpark Mechanical.

 DesignSpark PCB is a powerful, professional and completely free schematic and layout design software.
 Ideal for use in professional design environment, it currently claims over 250,000 users worldwide.
 DesignSpark PCB is easy to learn and comes with an intuitive user interface.
-It features context-sensitive toolbars, context-sensitive help, customisable shortcuts, interaction bar, easy access to all relevant commands and an online library of components—ModelSource—with some reference designs.
+It features context-sensitive toolbars, context-sensitive help, customizable shortcuts, interaction bar, easy access to all relevant commands and an online library of components—ModelSource—with some reference designs.

 DesignSpark PCB also has online video and text tutorials to help users get started and a dedicated technical forum for technical clarifications.
 It improves itself based on community feedback, and further software development, enhancements and new features are derived from comments, design work and experiences shared by other members at DesignSpark’s forum.

 DesignSpark PCB is offered completely free of charge and fully featured.
-(There are no intentional restrictions on designs.)
-There are unlimited schematic sheets per project, up to one metre square of board size and no limits on layers—all of which allow you to get your creativity flowing without restraint.
+(There are no intentional restrictions on designs) There are unlimited schematic sheets per project, up to one metre square of board size and no limits on layers—all of which allow you to get your creativity flowing without restraint.
 DesignSpark PCB circuit design software can be used for schematic capture, PCB board design and layout, generating impressive 3D view to visualise your design in real time and generate manufacturing files.

 DesignSpark PCB supports importing of CadSoft Eagle PCB CAD design files, circuit diagrams and libraries.
 In addition to extensive libraries, sophisticated part-creation wizards make it easy to design new parts from scratch or by amending downloaded symbols and footprints.
 Bill of materials (BOM) report can also be generated at any time.